Blooym/Proto/README.md

 ---

-#### Yum/DNF Package Manager
+#### DNF Package Manager

-If you are using Fedora, OpenSUSE, or any other system that supports the yum/dnf package manager then use this installation method.
+If you are using Fedora, OpenSUSE, or any other system that supports the DNF package manager then use this installation method.

 <details>
 <summary>Show Steps</summary>
 <br>

-1. Add the repository hosting Proto to your yum/dnf repo directory (Only run this once)
+1. Add the repository hosting Proto to your DNF repo directory (Only run this once)
 ```
 echo "[BitsOfAByte]
 name=BitsOfAByte Packages
 baseurl=https://packages.bitsofabyte.dev/yum/
 enabled=1
-gpgcheck=0" | sudo tee -a /etc/yum.repos.d/bitsofabyte.repo && sudo yum update
+gpgcheck=0" | sudo tee -a /etc/yum.repos.d/bitsofabyte.repo && sudo dnf update
 ```

 2. Install Proto to your system
 ```
-sudo yum install proto
+sudo dnf install proto
 ```

 </details>